Fry Family photos:

-First generationJohn and Catherine Eberhardt Fry were early pioneers in Ashland County, OH, purchasing 80+ acres from George and Nancy Potdorf in what was then in Mohican Township in January, 1837.
+First generationJohn and Catherine Eberhardt Fry were early pioneers in Ashland County, OH, purchasing 80+ acres from George and Nancy Botdorf in what was then in Mohican Township in January, 1837.
 At the time the township was in Wayne County.
-It would be nine years before Ashland County would be formed by carving out portions of four surrounding counties.
-John and Catherine would add to their landholdings by purchasing an additional 86 acres of land from Henry Beaird and his wife in 1850.
+Nine years later Ashland County was formed by carving out portions of four surrounding counties.
+John and Catherine added to their landholdings by purchasing an additional 86 acres of land from Henry Beaird and his wife in 1850.

 A later atlas, the Caldwell's 1874 Atlas (p.
 104) of Ashland County, shows two sons, Benjamin and William holding the family homestead.
 Another son, Franklin Fry, is living on a 30-acre piece of land just north of the property.
 The entire J.A.
 Caldwell atlas for the county is on the Cincinnati Library site here.

-Three of the sons would go to California in the Gold Rush, living in various mining camps.
-Josiah would apparently die there, possibly as early as 1861.
-John Fry would perish aboard the SS Golden Gate while returning to Ohio via the Panama Canal route.
-George Washington Fry would remain in California, eventually being one of the first settlers of what is now Lassen County, near Susanville, CA. He would marry and have both step-children and children of his own.
+Three of the sons went to California in the Gold Rush, living in various mining camps.
+Josiah apparently died there in 1869 and was still mining.
+John Fry perished aboard the SS Golden Gate while returning to Ohio via the Panama Canal route.
+George Washington Fry remained in California, as one of the first settlers of what is now Lassen County, near Susanville, CA. He married and had both step-children and children of his own.

 Second generationFranklin Pierce was the youngest of John and Catherine's children.
 There are a number of photographs that exist of Franklin and his wife, Nancy Ann Offineer, but relatively little is known about his life.
 Though there are some indications that he studied (and lived with) with an ordained minister in his twenties, at his death of spinal meningitis in 1894, he is listed as a laborer.